Joehuu/Joehuu/README.md

 ### Hello.

-#### Here is what I'm currently contributing to open source:
+#### What I'm currently contributing to:

 - https://github.com/ppy/osu: Sitting at >150 PRs, fixing a ton of bugs (especially on UI), and doing project management.
+- A personal Rainmeter skin (private): Needs cleanup before making it public.

+#### What I'm planning to contribute to:

+- https://github.com/ppy/osu-wiki: Used to contribute.
+Brought consistency in their Markdown format and did a lot of reviews (>400 is what GitHub says).
+Taking a >1 year break because of https://github.com/ppy/osu and inability to contribute efficiently and effectively.
+Might go back once I feel the same with what I'm contributing right now.
-- https://github.com/TeamRizu/OutFox: Following up on progress and may report issues.
+- https://github.com/TeamRizu/OutFox: Following up on progress and reporting issues.
 Waiting until they release their source code.

 #### What I used to contribute to:

-- https://github.com/ppy/osu-wiki: Brought consistency in their Markdown format and did a lot of reviews (>400 is what GitHub says).
-Taking a >1 year break because of https://github.com/ppy/osu and inability to contribute efficiently and effectively.
-Might go back once I feel the same with what I'm contributing right now.
-- https://github.com/ppy/osu-web: Made >100 issues and 80% were resolved.
+- https://github.com/ppy/osu-web: Made >100 issues when everything was still moving fast (buggy) and 80% were resolved to this day.
 Pretty solid website right now if you ask me.

 #### The future...

-I plan on contributing to other open source projects when I'm experienced enough at coding in general.
+I plan on contributing to various other open source projects when I'm experienced enough at coding in general.